pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

     not_send_or_sync: *const (),
 }

-// but if we're confident that our impl doesn't have any data
+// but if we're confident that our impl doesn't have any data races,
-// races we can explicitly mark it as Send and Sync using unsafe unsafe impl Send for SomeType {}
+// we can explicitly mark it as Send and Sync using unsafe unsafe impl Send for SomeType {}
 unsafe impl Sync for SomeType {}
 ```